ka-tsu-ra/minimal-blog/blog/improving-the-cache-performance-of-the-polyfill-service-even-more.md

 Listing the URLs again, after this function has been used:

-1. `polyfill.io/v3/polyfill.js?callback=polyfillsLoaded&features=fetch,IntersectionObserver`
+1. `polyfill.io/v3/polyfill.js?callback=polyfillsLoaded&features=IntersectionObserver,fetch`
-2. `polyfill.io/v3/polyfill.js?callback=polyfillsLoaded&features=fetch,IntersectionObserver`
+2. `polyfill.io/v3/polyfill.js?callback=polyfillsLoaded&features=IntersectionObserver,fetch`
-3. `polyfill.io/v3/polyfill.js?callback=polyfillsLoaded&features=fetch,IntersectionObserver`
+3. `polyfill.io/v3/polyfill.js?callback=polyfillsLoaded&features=IntersectionObserver,fetch`
-4. `polyfill.io/v3/polyfill.js?callback=polyfillsLoaded&features=fetch,IntersectionObserver`
+4. `polyfill.io/v3/polyfill.js?callback=polyfillsLoaded&features=IntersectionObserver,fetch`
 5. `polyfill.io/v3/polyfill.js?callback=polyfillsLoaded&features=IntersectionObserver,fetch&unknown=polyfill`
-6. `polyfill.io/v3/polyfill.js?features=IntersectionObserver,fetch&callback=polyfillsLoaded&unknown=polyfill&zebra=striped`
+6. `polyfill.io/v3/polyfill.js?features=IntersectionObserver,fetch&callback=polyfillsLoaded&zebra=striped`

+The 5th URL has configured `unknown` to `polyfill`, which happens to be the default value.
+If we add the default values for parameters which are not included, we can make URLs 1-5 become identical.

 The 5th and 6th URLs also return the same polyfill bundle as the other URLs, this is because `zebra` is not part of the API for configuring a polyfill bundle and if `unknown` is not set then the API sets it to `polyfill`.
 We can remove query parameters which are not part of the API and set default values for the options which have not been set.
 There are lots of options in the API and the code is rather verbose so I will link to the [source on GitHub if you want to read it](https://github.com/Financial-Times/polyfill-service/blob/714623bdfff470b865c0e6f7746db5f6908f3acc/fastly/vcl/main.vcl#L27-L137).